pinknoiz/TheConductor/readme.md

 The Conductor
 ========================

-Toolset comprised of Unity project assets and Max patches for creating musical mixed reality software.
+Toolset for making musical applications with Unity and Max.

 ## Goals
 - Create examples for interacting with music and spatial environments.
 - Explore patterns and initiate discussion for creating new kinds of musical interactions.
 - Provide environments and tools for others to become interested in music creation.
-- Foundation template for starting musical mixed reality applications.

 ## Components
 OSC Address Router, Stepper, Slider, Dial, Position, Waves, Pads, Keys + more.